-Note: In the illustrations, lightning bolts are used to designate the assisting (boosting) battery.
+Note: In the illustration, the vehicle on the bottom is used to designate the assisting (boosting) battery.

-2. Connect the other end of the positive (+) cable to the positive (+) terminal of the assisting battery.

-3. Connect the negative (-) cable to the negative (-) terminal of the assisting battery.

-4. Make the final connection of the negative (-) cable to an exposed metal part of the stalled vehicle's engine, away from the battery and the carburetor/fuel injection system.
+- 1. Connect the positive (+) jumper cable to the positive (+) terminal of the discharged battery. - 2.
+Connect the other end of the positive (+) cable to the positive (+) terminal of the assisting battery. - 3.
+Connect the negative (-) cable to the negative (-) terminal of the assisting battery. - 4.
+Make the final connection of the negative (-) cable to an exposed metal part of the stalled vehicle's engine, away from the battery and the carburetor/fuel injection system.